Cholesterol

 Is High Cholesterol Sneaking Up on You?
 Common Triggers to Watch For

-High cholesterol doesn’t discriminate – it could be genetic (like Familial Hypercholesterolaemia) or from lifestyle choices.
+High cholesterol doesn’t discriminate – it can be genetic (such as Familial Hypercholesterolaemia) or due to lifestyle choices.
 Ask yourself:

 • Do you eat fatty foods, drink regularly, or skip exercise?